pahunter90/karaoke/README.md

 Google Maps API
 Lots of code used from previous CIS322 projects (credit Michal Young)

-File name is pool.txt, but can be changed in flask_map.py
+File name can be changed in credentials-skel.ini which should be copied into the leaflet directory as simply credentials.ini

 Happy swimming!